unclereeemus/ytmp/README.md

   sp [<search>] search for playlists (requires https://github.com/trizen/pipe-viewer/)

+  ps <playlist url> [-pv]
+  		select songs from playlist url to add to queue. a '-pv' can follow the url
+		to indicate the program should use pipe-viewer to retrieve the playlist which is faster than yt-dlp but does not return all the songs in a playlist.

   a <local path|dir|url> ...
 	        add urls (direct links/playlists), paths, or directory. does not check if file is a media file or not before adding.